Creamy Vegan Mushroom Carbonara

 • 4 TBSP vegan parmesan (I used home-made cashew parmesan, recipe below)

-• 2 TBSP flat leaf parsley finely chopped
+• 2 TBSP flat leaf parsley optional

 Instructions